-Hello from the Year 2 teachers: Miss James, Mrs Allen and Mrs Bradfield.
-Our classes are supported by Mrs Derrick and Miss Southall.
+Hello from the Year 2 teachers: Mrs Phillips, Mrs Allen and Miss Pearson.
+Our classes are supported by Mrs Nash, Mrs Riley and Miss Southall.
 We are really looking forward to teaching the Year 2 children this year and can't wait to celebrate some of their successes and achievements with you.
 Please keep an eye out on our year group page for key information and to take a sneak peak at some of the fantastic learning that goes on inside and outside our classrooms.

 Please make sure any jewellery is removed on these days and that hair is tied up.

-On Wednesday 25th January, Year 2 had a visit from Sir Robert the Hood who came to teach them all about Knights and Castles.
-The children had a fantastic day learning about what Saxon and Normal soldiers would wear in battle, taking part in a jousting competition, building a castle and exploring how to attack a castle using a trebuchet.
-The children learnt lots and looked amazing in their costumes.
+On Friday 23rd January, Year 2 had a very exciting visit from Sir Robert the Hood who came to teach them all about Knights and Castles.
+The children had a fantastic day learning about what Saxon and Norman soldiers would wear in battle, taking part in a jousting competition, building a castle and exploring how to attack a castle using a trebuchet.
+The children learnt lots and looked amazing in their costumes!
 Take a look at the wonderful photos below:

 Unfortunately not the ones with chocolate chips.